influxdata/influxdb/query/docs/SPEC.md

 #### Drop

-Drop will exclude specified columns from a returned data table.
+Drop will exclude specified columns from a table.
 Columns to exclude can be specified either through a list, or a predicate function.
+When a dropped column is part of the group key it will also be dropped from the key.

 Drop has the following properties:
 * `columns` array of strings